2019 is the year digital marketing evolves! Changes! A new age is upon us! Stand up, ye marketers, and rejoice!!

 For The Win

 - Change your WordPress password.
-If you don’t, you might spend two days smacking yourself in the forehead while sifting through your site looking for links built by marketers who are too lazy to do real outreach.
+If you don’t, you might spend two days smacking yourself in the forehead while sifting through your site looking for links built by marketers who are too lazy to do real off-page SEO.
 I have a good friend who just went through this experience.
 Someone else.
 Not me.
 No way.
 I’m too smart for that.
 Cough.

 - Don’t rely on this list.
 Build on it.
 Make your own.
 Because I don’t know you, I don’t know your brand, and I’m just a ranty marketer in Seattle who wrote this while stressed out about holiday shopping.